shrutityagi4102/randomhero-villain/README.md

-# Random Hero and Villain name generator - Introductory node project
+# Random Hero and Villain name generator - Introductory use of node packages

 A random hero and villain name generator made using javascript and node packages